jmontoyam/SSO/README.md

 That's it!, enjoy the library!, all the comments and suggestions are truly welcome! :-).

-This library has been used joinly with the smarthphonebrainscanner2 project (https://github.com/SmartphoneBrainScanner/smartphonebrainscanner2-core/wiki) to solve the EEG inverse problem (using structured sparsity optimization algorithms) on mobile devices (currently tested on the Nexus7 and the Galaxy Note I).
+This library has been used joinly with the smarthphonebrainscanner2 project (https://github.com/SmartphoneBrainScanner/smartphonebrainscanner2-core/wiki) to solve the EEG inverse problem on mobile devices (currently tested on the Nexus7 and the Galaxy Note I), using structured sparsity optimization algorithms.
 The summarized process is as follows:

 - Capture EEG data from the Emotiv neuroheadset (http://emotiv.com/).